-The final row of Table 3 shows results regarding the claiming of Social Security benefits.
+The final row of Panel A of Table 3 shows results regarding the claiming of Social Security benefits.
 The sample is smaller than that for the labor supply results because we measured benefit claiming only among those who were 60 and older but not claiming benefits at the time of our baseline survey (November 2008).
-The table shows that just under 30 percent of those who were 60 or older but not claiming benefits at the time of our baseline survey have started claiming Social Security benefits by the time of the follow-up survey (April/May 2010).
+The table shows that just over 70 percent of those who were 60 or older but not claiming benefits at the time of our baseline survey have not started yet claiming Social Security benefits by the time of the follow-up survey (April/May 2010).
 The information treatment did not have a significant effect on this percentage.